 - a.
 The date the violator is to appear in Municipal Court, sets an arraignment date accordingly; - 1.
 17 and older count 30 business days and then use the next arraignment day assigned to each officer. - 2.
-16 and younger -officers will write "court will notify" instead of an arraignment date. - b.
-The violator may plead guilty and either mail in a fine or pay a fine in person at Municipal Court or online at www.sanantonio.gov; - The required signature of the violator on the citation is not an admission of guilt, but a promise to appear in court; and - d.
+16 and younger officers write "court will notify" instead of an arraignment date. - b.
+The violator may plead guilty and either mail in a fine or pay a fine in person at Municipal Court or online at www.sanantonio.gov - c.
+The required signature of the violator on the citation is not an admission of guilt but a promise to appear in court; and

+- d.
 If a vehicle is impounded for any reason listed in this procedure, officers will provide the vehicle owner/driver with SAPD Form #13, Impounded Vehicle Release, explaining how and where to recover their vehicle; - 7.
-Leave When the officer has completed the explanation as to what the violator must do, the officer should close the contact with a statement such as "good morning, good afternoon, or drive safely" and immediately return to his vehicle.

-C. The seven (7) step violator contact method is used to ensure that officers take proper enforcement actions and attempt to favorably alter the violator's future driving habits while minimizing conflict between the officer and the violator.
+Leave-When the officer has explained what the violator must do, he should close the contact with a statement such as "good morning, good afternoon, or drive safely" and immediately return to his vehicle. - C. The seven (7) step violator contact method ensures that officers take proper enforcement actions and attempt to favorably alter the violator's future driving habits while minimizing conflict between the officer and the violator.